LetterBoxd-Stats/letterboxd-api/README.md

 -   `limit`: integer, optional (default `20`).
 Number of films per page.
 -   `sort_by`: string, optional (default `film_title`).
 Name of the field to sort by.
 -   `sort_order`: string, optional (default `asc` for string fields and `desc` for numerical fields).
 Order to sort the results (`asc` for ascending, `desc` for descending).
+-   `{field_name}_gte`: number, optional.
+Filters results by field greater than or equal to value.
+-   `{field_name}_lte`: number, optional.
+Filters results by field less than or equal to value.

-Returns a paginated list of scraped film entries:
+Returns a paginated list of scraped film entries according to the query parameters:

 ```json
 {